tlverse/tlverse-handbook/index.Rmd

 ### Alan Hubbard {-}

-Alan Hubbard is Professor of Biostatistics, former head of the Division of Biostatistics at UC Berkeley, and head of data analytics core at UC Berkeley's SuperFund research program.
+Alan Hubbard, PhD, is Professor of Biostatistics at UC Berkeley, current chair of the Division of Biostatistics of the UC Berkeley School of Public Health, head of the data analytics core of UC Berkeley's SuperFund research program, and co-director of UC Berkeley's [Center for Targeted Machine Learning and Causal Inference](https://ctml.berkeley.edu/).
 His current research interests include causal inference, variable importance analysis, statistical machine learning, estimation of and inference for data-adaptive statistical target parameters, and targeted minimum loss-based estimation.
 Research in his group is generally motivated by applications to problems in computational biology, epidemiology,